pomegranata/Sales-Program/README.md

 # sales-program
-Sales Program Using PHP and SQL Database
+simple sales program using PHP and MySQL database